Hoffman wins top young grower

 "Young growers will be our future and if we can use things like the Young Grower of the Year Award to encourage us all to strive for better practices and share knowledge then I think that's great.

+"This is a very noble and hard profession and we should be damn proud of the industry."

-Corteva Agriscience Horticulture & Insecticides marketing manager Nick Koch said Daniel was a great example of the impact younger farmers could have on the industry.
+Corteva Agriscience horticulture and insecticides marketing manager, Nick Koch, said Mr Hoffman was a great example of the impact younger farmers could have on the industry.

 "At just 35, Daniel has proved himself to be a well-respected leader within the grower community and beyond, becoming a well-known advocate for the Northern Adelaide Plains water security issue on behalf of the broader farming sector," Mr Koch said.